 I like to order mine in March.
 The reason is that we have received our income tax return money and we always budget a portion for homeschool materials.
 Then I make my decisions and usually get them ordered by the end of the month.
 I have found that several companies offer discounts at this time of year.
 One reason may be that it is in the middle to end of the homeschool year for most families that take the summer off and sales have dropped off so they need to offer it.
 Another reason may be that several of us are all considering what to buy in this month with our tax returns and it helps sweeten the deal!
 One company changes some of the readers they use each year so you get a huge discount on the current one before they switch to the new.

 But sometimes, if a curriculum is not working for one of my children, I will purchase the item when I need it.
-There have also been “lean times” in my life when I have had to order our curriculum as we could afford it.
-At those time, I would order one to three items each month as it fit in my budget.
+There have also been lean times in my life when I have had to order our curriculum as we could afford it.
+At those times, I would order one to three items each month as it fit in my budget.
 When I have done that, I just spent time in those subjects studying from free materials from the library, free resources from the internet or checked out or borrowed from our local 4-H extension office until my curriculum arrives, then I follow the new plan and may skip a few chapters since we did other things for part of the school year.

 Check What Your State Law Requires